-3.2.1 Terms Technically speaking, the term "mass" has now replaced the term "w However, "weight" is still the term more frequent in common use.
-For understanding, "mass" is therefore only used in the following section fixed formulations. r better Maximum permissible gross weight in a laden The maximum permissible gross weight in a laden condition is the weig a vehicle may never exceed. ght that condition The maximum permissible gross weight in a laden condition consists or actual weight and the payload. of the In the vehicle documents, the manufacturer has specified the maximum missible gross weight in a laden condition. m per- Actual weight The actual weight consists of the mass in ready-to-drive condition and weight of the special equipment fitted at the factory. the Mass in ready-to-drive condition The mass in ready-to-drive condition is the weight of the ready-to-drive standard vehicle (excluding special equipment fitted at the factory). Э The mass in ready-to-drive condition is made up as follows: Unladen weight (mass of the empty vehicle) with factory-installed state equipment (excluding special equipment fitted at the factory) Driver's weight Basic equipment weight andard Unladen weight includes lubricants such as oils and coolants which ha filled, the on-board tool set and a fuel tank which has been filled up to 75 kg are calculated for the weight of the driver, regardless of how mu driver really weighs. ch the Basic equipment includes all equipment and fluids required for safe and vehicle use.
-The weight of the basic equipment includes: proper A full fresh water system A gas bottle filled up to 90 % A full heating system The power cables for the 240 V power supply A full toilet flushing system The installation kit for an auxiliary battery if an auxiliary battery can be be used The waste water and sewage tanks are empty.
-Example for calculating Water tank with 100 I 100 kg the basic equipment Gas bottle (10 kg gas + 14 kg bottle ) + - 24 kg Boiler with 12 I + + 12 kg 240 V power cable + 4 kg Installation kit for auxiliary battery + 20 kg Total = " 160 kg The weight in ready-to-drive condition and the actual weight are shown by the
+3.2.1 Terms

+➤ Technically speaking, the term "mass" has now replaced the term "weight".
+However, "weight" is still the term more frequent in common use.
+For better understanding, "mass" is therefore only used in the following sections for fixed formulations.

+Maximum permissible gross weight in a laden condition

+The maximum permissible gross weight in a laden condition is the weight that a vehicle may never exceed.

+The maximum permissible gross weight in a laden condition consists of the actual weight and the payload.

+In the vehicle documents, the manufacturer has specified the maximum permissible gross weight in a laden condition.

+Actual weight

+The actual weight consists of the mass in ready-to-drive condition and the weight of the special equipment fitted at the factory.

+Mass in ready-to-drive condition

+The mass in ready-to-drive condition is the weight of the ready-to-drive standard vehicle (excluding special equipment fitted at the factory).

+The mass in ready-to-drive condition is made up as follows:

+- Unladen weight (mass of the empty vehicle) with factory-installed standard equipment (excluding special equipment fitted at the factory)

+- Driver's weight

+- Basic equipment weight

+Unladen weight includes lubricants such as oils and coolants which have been filled, the on-board tool set and a fuel tank which has been filled up to 90 %.

+75 kg are calculated for the weight of the driver, regardless of how much the driver really weighs.

+Basic equipment includes all equipment and fluids required for safe and proper vehicle use.
+The weight of the basic equipment includes:

+- A full fresh water system

+- A gas bottle filled up to 90 %

+- A full heating system

+- The power cables for the 240 V power supply

+- A full toilet flushing system

+- The installation kit for an auxiliary battery if an auxiliary battery can be used

+The waste water and sewage tanks are empty.

+Example for calculating the basic equipment

+Water tank with 100 I 100 kg

+Gas bottle (10 kg {gas} + 14 kg {bottle}) + 24 kg

+Boiler with 12 I + 12 kg

+240 V power cable + 4 kg

+Installation kit for auxiliary battery + 20 kg

+Total = 160 kg